dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-2.md

 With the **Add New Scaffold Item** dialog open to **Installed** > **Common** > **Razor Component**, select **Razor Components using Entity Framework (CRUD)**.
 Select the **Add** button.

 *CRUD* is an acronym for Create, Read, Update, and Delete.
-The Blazor generator produces create, edit, delete, details, and index components for the app.
+The scaffolder produces create, edit, delete, details, and index components for the app.

 ![Scaffold item](~/blazor/tutorials/movie-database-app/part-2/_static/install-common-razor-component.png)